giovanifss/Dumb/README.md

 ## Docker:
 If you don't want to build from source, you can use the docker version:
 - `docker run -it giovanifss/dumb "DUMB.dumain.com" subdomains.txt`
+Also, if you want to test the newest code (beta) with improvements, use:
+- `docker run -it giovanifss/dumb:beta "DUMB.dumain.com" subdomains.txt`
+**Note that the beta may be unstable or do not perform well**

 **All the wordlists in `wordlists/` are inside the docker container in filesystem root `/`**, this means that you can call dumb passing the wordlists name:
 - `docker run -it giovanifss/dumb "DUMB.dumain.com" (subdomains.txt|subdominios.txt|domain-endings.txt)`